tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 文档/更新日志（终端）_intl_en.md

 - Real-time message synchronization through callbacks is supported.
 - Friend recommendation is supported after the recommendation logic has been defined.
 - Sending original images or thumbnails is supported for better user experience.
-- Supported push notifications (available only to online Android users).
+- Added support for push notifications (available only to online Android users).
-- Supported smooth migration.
+- Added support for smooth migration.
-- Supported deleting local messages to protect users' privacy.
+- Added support for deleting local messages to protect users' privacy.

 ## IM SDK 1.2 2015-08-18
 - C2C one-to-one chats on the web platform are supported.
 - The maximum number of group members is increased to 10,000.
-- Supported filtering ads and sensitive words in messages.
+- Added support for filtering ads and sensitive words in messages.
 - Added an API that provides message IDs to precisely locate messages.
 - Added remarks to user profiles.
-- Supported viewing local messages when offline.
+- Added support for viewing local messages when offline.

 ## IM SDK 1.1 2015-07-13
 - Windows C++ platform is supported.
 - Public groups and chat rooms are supported.
-- Supported adding group introductions and announcements and added muting, message block, and group role setting.
+- Added support for adding group introductions and announcements and added muting, message block, and group role setting.
 - Added APIs for user profile and relationship chain operations, such as nicknames, adding friends, and blocklist settings.
 - File messages are supported.
 - Optimized image messages: image quality includes the original image, thumbnail, and large image.
 Changed upload and download APIs.
 Image URLs can be passed.
 - Added log levels to the log callback API.
 - Added the logic to execute forced logout on one device in the event of repeated logins.
 - Added automatic crash reporting.
-- Supported self-owned account and third-party account integration in hosting mode.
+- Added support for self-owned account and third-party account integration in hosting mode.
 - Added SMS authentication for user registration and login.
-- Supported ticket verification using public keys and private keys generated by Tencent.
+- Added support for ticket verification using public keys and private keys generated by Tencent.
 - Added user and group management.

 ## IM SDK 1.0 2015-05-11
-- Supported Android/iOS platforms.
+- Added support for Android/iOS platforms.
-- Supported integrating Tencent account and third-party account logins.
+- Added support for integrating Tencent account and third-party account logins.
-- Supported one-to-one chats and group chats (discussion groups).
+- Added support for one-to-one chats and group chats (discussion groups).
-- Supported text, emoji, image, audio, location, and custom messages.
+- Added support for text, emoji, image, audio, location, and custom messages.
 - APNs push notifications (token reporting, foreground and background switching event reporting)
 - Messages can be stored locally.